gg3502/Kingdom-Hearts-2-Final-Mix-PC-Debug-Menu/README.md

 # Kingdom Hearts 2 Final Mix PC Debug Menu

-Binary-only DLL distribution.

 ## Overview
 This project restores the Debug Menu of KH2FM.
-Source code is not provided.

 ## Downloads
 Releases are available under the **Releases** section.